 Blue Christmas

-“Christmas”[1] is firmly rooted in religious traditions and the ways of the world.
+The author of this essay believes Christmas[1] is firmly rooted in religious traditions and the ways of the world.
 Having this identity it offers a distracting alternative to the harsh and monotonous realities of life.
-Although it proves highly disagreeable to many Christians, it’s still worthwhile taking a closer look at the overall impact of the Christmas season.
-Is it really harmless?
+Although opposition to Christmas is dismissed by many Christians, others are convinced it’s worthwhile taking a closer look at the overall impact of the festive season.
+Is Christmas really harmless?
 At the very least we should ask ourselves if it’s worthy of all the attention it receives.

 Once Upon a Time, Long Before Christmas, there was History…

 25th December—the Big Day.
-If you don’t already know, the date itself serves as a warning that all is not well.
-If you travel to the somewhat misnamed “Holy Land” in late December and come across shepherds out in the fields at night watching over a flock, you might have to call for a doctor and a vet—it gets very cold indeed!
-Can be wet too.
+If you don’t already know, in the thinking of some the date itself serves as a warning that all is not well.
+They are convinced that if you travel to the somewhat misnamed “Holy Land” in late December and come across shepherds out in the fields at night watching over a flock, you might have to call for a doctor and a vet—it gets very cold indeed!
+Might be wet too.

-OK, it might not be as dramatic as all that, but the point is this: there’s no good reason to believe Christ was born in December.
-In fact there are non-Christian reasons why we adopted the 25th as His birth date.
-It was certainly a significant date long before the Christmas festival began, and predates the birth of Christ.
+OK, it might not be as dramatic as all that, but the point is this: there’s no good reason to believe Christ was born in late December.
+In fact some are convinced there are non-Christian reasons why we eventually adopted the 25th as His birth date.
+We are told it was a significant date before the Christmas festival was invented, and predates the birth of Christ.
+Maybe so.
+Some have argued that September is much more likely than December.

-From a purely Christian scholarly perspective nothing can compete with the authoritative content of The New Testament.
-Within the true Church this isn’t as obvious as it seems.
-It should go without saying that if you’re after the most accurate definition of the Christian faith, its practices and beliefs, then the New Testament is by far the most reliable ancient text available.
-Where else should we go?
-Many millions of intelligent Christians read it daily and consider it to be the essential Word of God, even after 2000 years of cultural diversification.
-It’s true that it doesn’t fare well in the hands of fundamentalist extremists, but we could say that about a lot of things.
+From a scholarly and faith-based perspective nothing should compete with the authoritative content of The New Testament.
+But within the true Church this isn’t as straightforward as you might expect.
+It should go without saying that if you’re after the most accurate definition of the Christian faith, its practices and beliefs, then the New Testament is by far the most reliable ancient authority available.
+Many millions of intelligent Christians read it daily and consider it to be the only essential Word of God, even after 2000 years of cultural diversification.

-Its origins, widespread appeal and substantial imperfections (see below) bother some Christians, and rightly so.
-When the world and false religion is madly in love with something, shouldn’t genuine Christians be at least a little bit cautious?
-But few are.
+The Christmas festival's origins, widespread appeal and substantial problems (see below) bother some Christians.
+Those who claim allegiance to Christ should be concerned.
+When the lost world around us is preoccupied with something, shouldn’t we be at least a little bit cautious about adopting it ourselves?
 Stop for a moment and consider the worldly characteristics of the Christmas season in the light of 1st John 2:15-17:

 “Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
 The world is passing away, and also its lusts; but the one who does the will of God lives forever” (New American Standard Bible).

-Church members and their spiritual leaders who are so enthusiastic about Christmas do not consider its dubious origins to be of any serious consequence.
+Church members and their spiritual leaders who are so enthusiastic about Christmas do not consider the objections highlighted on this page to be of any serious consequence.
 When did you last come across a church that publicly questioned the validity of Christmas or highlighted the stress and obsessive commercialism that stem from it year after year?
-True, in the overall context of church life it’s a side issue, but shouldn’t it be fairly addressed?
-Why should the Christmas Season get a free pass?

 Conform and Spend